Toubat/livechain/README.md

 # LiveChain

-LiveChain is a framework for building conversational AI agents using [LiveKit](https://livekit.io/)'s agents platform and [LangGraph](https://github.com/langchain-ai/langgraph).
-It provides tools and utilities for creating voice-enabled AI assistants with advanced features like turn detection, speech-to-text, text-to-speech, and LLM-powered conversations.
+LiveChain is a Python package that integrates LiveKit with LangGraph and LangChain for building real-time AI agents.
+It provides tools for creating, managing, and deploying conversational AI systems with audio processing capabilities (soon).

 ## Installation